Sajakhtar/wesbos_javascript/README.md

 A closure is where you call the inner function at a later point in time, rether than in the parent function.

-Use case: functions inside functions
+### Use case: functions inside functions

 - Javascript is able to create a function inside of functions and it can still reach out to the parent scope and even though the outer function is done running, it'll still maintain the parent variables in memory so that we can access them later
-- when the inner scope references a variable that was created in the outer scope, this is referred to as a closure i.e we're still able to access variables from the outer scope, even after the outer scope function has been 'closed over'
+- when the inner scope references a variable that was created in the outer scope, this is referred to as a closure i.e we're still able to access variables from the outer scope, even after the outer scope function has been 'closed over' i.e. it's not garbage collected

-Use case: to create private variables
+### Use case: to create private variables

 - so the you can maintain a version of that variable for each instance of the outer function
 - Example